Difference-in-Differences with Multiple Events: Aggregation, Estimation, and Inference

-Following CS, for estimation and inference of the combined treatment effect, I focus on the doubly-robust form, since the doubly-robust approach has the benefit of additional robustness to misspecification and the following arguments apply analogously to unconditional, outcome regression, and inverse-probability weighting form.
-For a generic $Z, C \in \{0,1\}$, let $\mathbb{E}_{N|C}[Z]$ denote the conditional summation $(\sum_{i=1}^NC_i)^{-1}\sum_{i=1}^NC_iZ_i$.
+For estimation, the first stage moments from Theorem \ref{thm:ggtident} can be estimated with sample plug-ins.
+Following CS, I focus on the doubly-robust version since it has the benefit of additional robustness to misspecification and the arguments apply analogously to other parameters.
+For a generic $C \in \{0,1\}, Z$, let $\mathbb{E}_{n}[Z|C]$ denote the conditional summation $(\sum_{i=1}^NC_i)^{-1}\sum_{i=1}^NC_iZ_i$.
 Let

 where